Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Sprinkle the ground oatmeal powder evenly into the water and stir until the water has a milky consistency.
 The oatmeal will dissolve and release soothing ingredients.

 Gently place your dog in the water.
 Gently massage the oatmeal water into its fur and skin, especially on itchy or dry areas.
-Make sure the fur is well saturated.
+Make sure the fur is thoroughly soaked.

 5. Let it soak:

 Let your dog stay in the oatmeal bath for about 10–15 minutes.
-This allows the soothing properties of the oatmeal to work on the skin.
+This gives the soothing properties of the oatmeal time to work on the skin.

 6. Rinse (optional):

-You can either rinse the dog with clear, lukewarm water after the bath or leave the oatmeal water on the skin, as it continues to have a soothing effect after drying.
+After the bath, you can either rinse the dog with clear, lukewarm water or leave the oatmeal water on the skin, as it will continue to have a soothing effect after drying.

 7. Dry:

-Gently pat your dog dry with a towel, without rubbing too vigorously, so as not to irritate the skin.
-Let it air dry afterward, if possible.
+Gently pat your dog dry with a towel, without rubbing too vigorously, to avoid irritating the skin.
+Let it air dry afterwards, if possible.

-STEINKRAFT Zeolite for dogs supports during shedding - wet happy dog in bathtub
+STEINKRAFT Zeolite for dogs supports shedding - wet happy dog in the bathtub

 Benefits of an oatmeal bath: